jsdelivr/jsdelivr/README.md

 All of our POPs support [SPDY](https://developers.google.com/speed/spdy/) loading, allowing performant transfers when possible.

 # [How to submit or update projects](https://github.com/jsdelivr/jsdelivr/blob/master/CONTRIBUTING.md)
+Refer to [CONTRIBUTING.md](https://github.com/jsdelivr/jsdelivr/blob/master/CONTRIBUTING.md) for instructions on how to add a new project to jsDelivr.

 Auto-Updating